-If you haven’t already, you would need to install the latest version of WordPress before the migration.
+If you haven’t already, you must install the latest WordPress version before the migration.
 So, install WordPress with the account you’ve created previously.

 Now, you should also include your installation files.
-These files are included in 3 folders: uploads, themes, plugins.
+These files are included in 3 folders: uploads, themes, and plugins.
 So, find these folders and import them.
-After the WordPress files of your website, you need to import your database as well.
+After the WordPress files of your website, you need to import your database.